 You can also help make a difference by reporting your observations of plant and animal species to various organizations that monitor them.
 By doing so, you would be actively taking part in monitoring biodiversity, as well as helping experts carry out their research.

-Here is a list of citizen science projects that biologists consult regularly for data.
+Here is a list of citizen science projects that biologists consult regularly for data and other useful links.

 - Sentinelle [French website] | To indicate the presence of an invasive alien species

 - eBird | To report bird sightings

 - iNaturalist | To report your plant and wildlife observations

 - Mission Monarch | To take part in the international effort to count monarch butterflies